 CPC (cost per click), CPV (cost per view) or CPM (cost per mille, i.e. the cost of reaching a thousand recipients) are among the most popular settlements in performance marketing.

-We should remember that in each case we focus on achieving the intended KPI.
+We should remember that in each case we focus on achieving the planned KPI.
 However, it is worth analyzing the forms of settlement.
 You should consider whether we care about recipients’ clicks on banners, displaying advertising videos, or playing messages by as many people as possible.

 Performance Marketing x Neon